Espyo/Pikifen/source/source/lib/easy_spat_nav/readme.md

   * ↤ Then, the library...
     * Returns what the next GUI item to focus should be.

 Spatial navigation is surprisingly tricky.
 Guessing which GUI item the user wanted to focus is difficult, and depends on the program, the GUI, and more.
-There are also a few things that take work to implement, like the ability to loop around once the edge of the GUI is reached, or how to handle GUI items with more items inside.
+There are also a few things that take work to implement, like the ability to loop around once the edge of the GUI is reached, how to handle GUI items with more items inside, or tie-breaking.
 This library aims to ease those burdens.

 ## Quick example